Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: The recursive dynamic program

 The output of the dynamic program is \begin{itemize} \item a tree $(W,S)$; \item a vector $y\in \mathbb{R}^E_{\ge 0}$, which will contribute to the parity correction vector; and \item a chain $\Lscr$ of $(W_s \cup \{s'\})$-$(W_t\cup \{t'\})$-cuts with $|S\cap C|=1$ for all $C\in \Lscr$. \end{itemize} We remark that for computing an $s$-$t$-tour it is sufficient to return the tree $(W,S)$ and the cost of the vector $y$.
 The chain $\Lscr$ and the explicit vector $y$ are added only for the purpose of analysis.

 The dynamic programming algorithm first computes an optimum solution $x^*$ to the following linear program.

 The vector $x^*$ restricted to edges $e\in E[W]$ is a feasible solution of linear program \eqref{eq:subtour_lp} for the instance of the metric $s$-$t$-path TSP with vertex set $W$ and $s=s'$ and $t=t'$.
-By Proposition \ref{prop:narrow_cuts} the set of \emph{narrow cuts}
+It is still useful that $x^*$ is a vector in the entire space $\mathbb{R}^E$ because we will add vectors for different sub-instances later.